roshchupkin/hase/README.md

 ## Speed test
 `run_ExampleStudy.sh` script runs example of association study with **20.000** SNPs, **1000** phenotypes and **1000** subjects.
+It runs analysis by chunk of 5000 SNPs (which you can define in `config.py` file).
 Standart output looks like this:
 ```
 START regression mode...
 reading file example_study.csv